 Herbivore Lapis Oil

-I fell in love with this oil, long before I had completely switched over to natural beauty products.
-That right there should tell you that natural can be just as effective as chemical products, but if you need further reassurances, I have plenty more.
+I fell in love with this oil, long before I cared about natural beauty products.
+That right there should tell you that natural can be just as effective as conventional products, but if you need further reassurances, I have plenty more.
 It's super lightweight and smells terrific.
 It's balancing.
 It's gentle.
 It looks as good on your bathroom shelf as it feels on your face.
 What else can I tell you?
 The brilliance behind it is that it's made with Blue Tansy (aka Blue Chamomile) so it's majorly healing for anyone with irritation or breakouts.
 It'll help take down a big, swollen breakout in a flash.

 Maya Chia Supercritical Omega-3 Chia Face Oil